 15. The Goring Hotel, London

 Who says a minimoon can’t be a city break?
 Certainly not us – and our capital is full of hotels that will fit the bill.
-The Duchess of Cambridge spent the night before her wedding at The Goring, so if you’re planning a big day fit for a princess, perhaps you’d like to follow in her footsteps for the afterparty?
+The Duchess of Cambridge spent the night before her wedding at The Goring, so if you’re planning a big day fit for royalty, perhaps you’d like to follow in her footsteps for the afterparty?

 It goes without saying that the service is impeccable, but you’ll feel like royalty even when you’re alone in your suite.
 And when you’re ready to venture out, London’s fanciest corners, including Belgravia, Mayfair and Knightsbridge, are right on your doorstep.